JieGroup/GenAI/docs/safety/index.md

 ## Poisoning Backdoor Attacks

-As machine learning models become integral to various applications, their security emerges as a critical concern.
+As machine learning models become integral to various applications, their safety emerges as a critical concern.
 In real-world scenarios, these models are often constructed from datasets whose intricacies may be obscured from users.
 This lack of transparency poses a risk for exploitation through **backdoor attacks**, a growing concern in AI security.
 These attacks are designed to make a model operate normally until it encounters specific, altered inputs that activate the backdoor, causing the model to behave unpredictably, as demonstrated in the following figure.

 **Figure: An example of a backdoor attack that compromises the traffic sign classifier for autonomous driving.**